devon-brazier/rebalancer.v2/README.md

 Important settings are, *tester_type*, *livetest_test*, *telegram_on* and *username*.
 If you want to run a live run on an exchange set *livetest_test* to **False**, this will tell Binance that order requests *are not* test orders.

+**Portfolio.csv** has a simple structure.
+Define the coin pairs you wish to add to the bot, **remember only add BTC pairs and to be safe only add highly liquid coins (100BTC+/24hr)**.
+If you want to use all specified assets from exchange then leave the *protcted balance* column as zero.
+If you do want to protect some 'on-exchange' assets from the bot, the column is absolute amount not percentage amount of the asset.
+The *column* is the desired percentage of the portfolio you want the coins to take up.

+**NOTE**: All coins are traded against BTC so make sure BTC is in your portfolio, the bot will not actually trade BTCUSDT, it is only used to value the coins in USD.